RanchoGoose/MorphoSeg/README.md

 mv {MODEL_NAME}.npz ../model/vit_checkpoint/imagenet21k/{MODEL_NAME}.npz
 ```

-*For inference only, download the provided [checkpoint](https://drive.google.com/drive/folders/1A2fYP5uPjevKxKek0pneYLQzUPSQISua?usp=sharing), put the whole folder under the ./model/ path.
+*For inference only, download the provided [checkpoint](https://drive.google.com/drive/folders/1A2fYP5uPjevKxKek0pneYLQzUPSQISua?usp=sharing), you will need to download the whole folder and put it under the ./model/ path.
+Create model folder if you dont have one.